Commemorating OBSSR: A History in Milestones

 October, 1997

-The OBSSR issues FOAs enacted in 1998 and 2003 to test whether theoretical models and practical interventions are effective for creating positive, long-term behavior changes.
-In particular, researchers study poor diet and exercise, alcohol abuse, and tobacco use, the leading causes of poor health and premature death.
+OBSSR issues funding opportunities, which are enacted in 1998 and 2003, to test whether theoretical models and practical interventions are effective for creating positive, long-term behavior changes.
+In particular, researchers study the leading causes of poor health and premature death: poor diet and exercise, alcohol use, and tobacco use.

 1999